SailNav. Search

 Navigating the App - Getting Started

 Welcome aboard!
-SailNav is your offline navigation tool, designed to ensure reliable operation in areas without coverage or internet.
+SailNav is your navigation tool designed to work totally OFFLINE.
+This ensures reliable operation on the high seas and in areas without coverage, as cartography and GPS do not consume data.

-It is intended as a primary solution for smaller boats without instrumentation or as an essential backup system for any size of boat, whether power or sail.
-For fishermen and sailors: Plan your trip and return to port with complete autonomy.
+It is intended as a primary solution for smaller vessels without instrumentation or as an essential backup system for any boat size.
+Note: Only real-time information functions (Weather and AIS) will require network access to update.

 SailNav

-Before you start, go to the Settings menu to customize your experience.
-Here you can define the language, your boat's measurement units, engine data, alarms, and interface colors.
+Before you start, go to the Settings menu to customize your app.
+Here you can define the language, boat name, units of measure, engine data, home port, and other important aspects.

-It is also highly recommended to configure the Emergency section with local rescue and assistance phone numbers, as well as personalized help messages.
+It is also highly recommended to configure the Emergency section with local rescue and assistance phone numbers.

-With everything ready, you will be prepared to make the most of SailNav and enjoy safe and reliable navigation.
+With everything ready, you'll be prepared to get the most out of SailNav and enjoy safe and reliable navigation.

 Instruments

-The Instruments section is composed of four different screens:
+The Instruments section consists of four different screens:

 Instruments Screen